 The origin of meat curing can be traced back to the third century BC, when Cato recorded careful instructions for the dry curing of hams.

-Cured meat was a staple element in meals across the globe, especially in winter when food was more scarce due to insufficient feed to keep livestock over winter.
-But no matter how thrifty the housewife, eking out the meat through the whole winter with a few onions and leeks must have been a hard task.
+Cured meat was a staple element in meals across the globe, especially in winter when fresh food was more scarce due to insufficient feed to keep livestock over winter.
+But no matter how thrifty the housewife, who's job usually included managing the household accounts and stores, eking out through the whole winter meant storing a variety of meats to go with the stored onions, leeks, and dried fruit.

 Russian butchers selling cured meats (date unknown).
 Cured meats were especially important in cold regions during winter months, when food was more scarce.

-No matter which way you cut it, since well before 1830 (when refrigeration came around), everyone used the time-tested methods of either salting, spicing, smoking, pickling, aging, canning, and/or drying to keep their meat.
+No matter which way you cut it, since well before 1830 (when refrigeration came around), everyone used the time-tested methods of either salting, spicing, smoking, pickling, aging, canning, and/or drying to keep their various types of meats.
 In fact our family, who believe in nose-to-tail eating, use a number of these methods regularly still!

 "You can choose what you like; the price is the same for all of them."
 So says the caption in this historical depiction of a charcuterie shop.